 Conejo y sombrero (a fun story about a rabbit which you should definitely read aloud!)

-For curious and motivated children who really want to learn Spanish, getting them a private tutor to work with them on their Spanish is a great idea.
-It can be the first step.
+For curious and motivated children who really want to learn Spanish, getting them a private Spanish teacher to work with them on their Spanish is a great idea.

-There are also specialist centers and schools for very young children where they can learn Spanish in a group while they play or take one on one private tutorials and there are a number of benefits to going to a group class: they can make new friends, have fun, and they won’t be intimidated by having their very own tutor.
-There are plenty of different options all over the country.
+There are a number of benefits to going to a group class: they can make new friends, have fun, and they won’t be intimidated by having their very own tutor.

 If you have Spanish-speaking family members, make sure they speak frequently to the children in Spanish.
 (Source: pixabay.com)

-Studies on language acquisition have shown that you don’t need to wait until you’ve learned your mother tongue before you can learn a second mother tongue.
+Studies on language acquisition have shown that you don’t need to wait until you’ve learned your mother tongue before you can learn a second native language.
 Learning Spanish can therefore be done alongside learning English!